stakit/monote/readme.md

 ```

 ## Usage
 Export your kit without calling `output()` and let monote handle the rest.
+Just change your application or your Stakit build chain and monote will automatically rebuild the site using the new version.

 ```javascript
 // build.js